- Public Health

 Asbestos

-Asbestos is a mineral fiber that occurs in rock and soil.
-Because of its strength and heat resistance, it has been used in building materials for insulation and as a fire retardant.
-Asbestos fibers can be released from damaged asbestos-containing materials such as ceiling tiles, floor tiles, pipe insulation, and many others.
+It is strong and resists heat so it has been used in building materials for insulation and as a fire retardant.
+When materials with asbestos are damaged they can release asbestos fibers.
+This includes things like ceiling and floor tiles, pipe insulation, and others.

 Health Concerns

-Exposure to asbestos may increase a person's risk for lung disease, including cancer.
+Exposure to asbestos may increase your risk for lung disease and cancer.

 How to Stay Safe

-Asbestos is only an immediate hazard it if is damaged and friable (crumbly), or is in dust form.
-Because not all varieties of the materials mentioned above contain asbestos, testing is necessary to be sure you are dealing with asbestos.
-For more information on testing, contact the Wisconsin State Occupational Health Lab at (608) 224-6210.
+Asbestos is only a danger it if is damaged and crumbly, or is in dust form.
+Not all building materials contain asbestos.
+The only way to know is to test.
+For information on testing, contact the Wisconsin State Occupational Health Lab at (608) 224-6210.

 More Information